How to use the command `arch-chroot` (with examples)

 arch-chroot -u user path/to/new/root

-• arch-chroot: The command itself.
+• arch-chroot: The enhanced command allowing execution within a new root.

 Example output: